rom-rb/rom-rb.org/source/doc-pages/learn/advanced/flat_style.md

-#Advanced - Flat Style
+# Advanced - Flat Style

-Block style doesn’t suit all use cases, so you can also break it down into many separate parts in **flat style**.
+Block style setup is suitable for simple, quick'n'dirty scripts that need to access databases, in a typical application setup, you want to break down individual component definitions, like relations or commands, into separate files.

+**Framework integrations take care of the setup for you.
+If you want to use ROM with a framework, please refer to [frameworks](/learn/frameworks) section.**

 ## Setup

 To do setup in flat style, create a `ROM::Configuration` object.
 This is the same object that gets yielded into your block in block-style setup, so the API is identical.

 ```ruby
 configuration = ROM::Configuration.new(:memory, 'memory://test')